 Unfortunately, many people find an excuse to not visit the dentist and this has consequences in the future.
 If you’re one of those persons, you should reconsider it; no matter how many excuses you have, you’ll have to visit the dentist.
 Prevention is much better than repair, so you should visit the dentist now.
 Sani Dental Group, always wanting for you to have the best dental care, gives you the 5 most common excuses to not visit the dentist and how to get over them.

 “It’s Going To Hurt”

 This reason is a recurrent one; first of all, in every dental procedure where pain could be involved, your dentist will apply anesthesia.
-The main goal of a good dental service is to give you the best results with the less pain; so you don’t have to worry, your dentist will take care of you.
+The main goal of a good dental service is to give you the best results with the least amount of pain; so you don’t have to worry, your dentist will take care of you.
 Going to the dentist doesn’t hurt, avoiding it does; if you still think that it could hurt, just think about how painful a dental disease is.

 Another excuse which we’re used to hearing a lot.
-We know that economy is struggling and sometimes is not easy to give dental health the priority it deserves.
+We know that economy is struggling and sometimes it is not easy to give dental health the priority it deserves.
 Yet, preventing oral diseases is the best way to save money; after all, repairing really damaged teeth could be expensive, but by visiting your dentist regularly you can avoid to get to that point.

 “There’s Nothing Wrong With My Teeth”

 The worst part about having a dental disease is that when it hurts, it may be too late.
 Prevention is the key for a good oral care, so even if you’re not dying in pain, you should visit your dentist for a regular check-in.
 In other case, teeth start to get dark and you don’t notice it; this can be caused by a root canal problem and by the time you realize that your tooth is really dark, it could be lost.